Marvin-VW/3dengine_doc/docs/index.rst

 If you're interested in understanding the inner workings of the engine, take a deeper look into the documentation for each module.
 These sections will provide detailed explanations of the core components, including shapes, camera models, matrix transformations, and more.

 .. toctree::
+   :maxdepth: 1

+   modules/init
+   modules/importer
+   modules/starting_the_loop
+   modules/homogeneous_transformation
    modules/backface_culling
    modules/lighting_calculations
-   modules/homogeneous_transformation
+   modules/depth_sorting
+   modules/shadow
    modules/clipping
+   modules/rendering
    modules/display
-   modules/starting_the_loop
-   modules/shadow
-   modules/init
-   modules/importer
-   modules/example
-   modules/depth_sorting
-   modules/rendering

 Indices and Tables
 ==================